-- There are two disabled parking spaces outside the school. - There are disabled changing and toilet facilities situated in the main corridor, and two further disabled toilets in the lower junior corridor and on the first floor.
+- There are two disabled parking spaces outside the school. - There are disabled changing and toilet facilities situated in the main corridor, and two further disabled toilets in the lower junior corridor and on the first floor. - The school is accessible to wheelchairs. - There is a lift to reach the upper floors. - There is a stair lift in the corridor connecting the infant and lower junior classrooms. - Classrooms are fitted with a radio transmitter hearing system for use with hearing aid users.

-- The school is accessible to wheelchairs. - There is a lift to reach the upper floors. - There is a stair lift in the corridor connecting the infant and lower junior classrooms. - Classrooms are fitted with a radio transmitter hearing system for use with hearing aid users. - When a child with special needs enters the school their needs are carefully assessed and any equipment provided as necessary.
-The school will apply for funding to purchase equipment recommended by agencies such as the physiotherapy or occupational therapy services. - The school is secure and has restricted access. - How we prepare for children/young people joining our school and leaving our school (some of the arrangements set out below were temporarily suspended due to Covid-19 infection risks) - All children starting in our nursery and reception classes have a home visit.
-This gives you the opportunity to discuss your child in an environment you feel comfortable in.
-If your child has been allocated early years transition support the learning support assistant will accompany school staff on the visit. - Nursery or reception staff will visit your child in their current setting if practical. - Discussion will take place with staff working with your child and other professionals involved. - Children starting reception have an induction visit to school this is an opportunity to discuss any concerns that the school may not have been made aware of. - Children in reception can make a graduated move to a full day in school your child's class teacher will discuss how they are coping with you and build up at a rate which is manageable for your child. - If your child starts further up the school, we will request any information relevant to your child and discuss with you what plans needs to be made to ensure we have everything in place to ensure a smooth transition. - All teachers discuss pupils' individual needs with the next teacher and where appropriate the SENCo always adds relevant information. - If your child needs additional preparation for moving to a new class the staff (SENCo, SEN teacher and relevant staff) will prepare a transition booklet for your child with key information and photographs to lessen anxiety about transition. - If your child is in year six, the SENCo will make arrangements to discuss your child's needs with the secondary school. - If your child has complex needs, all relevant professionals (including the SENCo or head of year from the secondary school) would be invited to a transition meeting at the beginning of the summer term of year six. - Speech and Language Services provide a secondary transition programme for specific pupils in year six.
+- When a child with special needs enters the school their needs are carefully assessed and any equipment provided as necessary.
+The school will apply for funding to purchase equipment recommended by agencies such as the physiotherapy or occupational therapy services. - The school is secure and has restricted access.

+How we prepare for children/young people joining our school and leaving our school

+- Nursery or reception staff will visit your child in their current setting if practical. - Discussion will take place with staff working with your child and other professionals involved. - Children starting reception and nursery have an induction visit to school this is an opportunity to discuss any concerns that the school may not have been made aware of. - Children in reception can make a graduated move to a full day in school - your child's class teacher will discuss how they are coping with you and build up at a rate which is manageable for your child. - If your child starts further up the school, we will request any information relevant to your child and discuss with you what plans needs to be made to ensure we have everything in place to ensure a smooth transition. - All teachers discuss pupils' individual needs with the next teacher and where appropriate the SENCo always adds relevant information. - If your child needs additional preparation for moving to a new class the staff (SENCo, SEN teacher and relevant staff) will prepare a transition booklet for your child with key information and photographs to lessen anxiety about transition. - If your child is in year six, the SENCo will make arrangements to discuss your child's needs with the secondary school. - If your child has complex needs, all relevant professionals (including the SENCo or head of year from the secondary school) would be invited to a transition meeting at the beginning of the summer term of year six. - Speech and Language Services provide a secondary transition programme for specific pupils in year six.